rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 .. figure:: fig/mpy_schema4.*
     :width: 40%
     :align: center

 Execution
 _________

+This section presents methods to execute yade with MPI support.
+The mpy modules tries to retain from yade design an important feature: interactive access to the objects of scene (or of multiple scenes in this case), as explained below.
+Interactive execution does not use the `mpiexec` command of OpenMPI, a pool of workers is spawned by the mpy module after yade startup.
+In production one may use passive jobs instead, and in that case `mpiexec` will preceed the call to yade.

-This section presents methods to execute yade with MPI multiprocessing.
-In principle the number of processes $np$ can be larger than the number of available cores without problem (this is called oversubscribing, it may also fail depending on OS and MPI implementation).
-There is no performance gain to expect from oversubscribing, and in production it should be avoided.
-However it can be useful for experiments (e.g. for testing the examples in this page on a single-core machine).
+.. note:: Most examples in this page use 4 mpi processes.
+It is not a problem, in principle, to run the examples even if the number of available cores is less than 4 (this is called oversubscribing, it may also fail depending on OS and MPI implementation).
+There is no performance gain to expect from oversubscribing, and in production it should be avoided, but it is useful for experiments (e.g. for testing the examples in this page on a single-core machine).

 Interactive mode
 ----------------
-The interactive mode aims primarily at inspecting the simulation after some MPI execution, for debugging for instance.
-However, functions shown here (especially sendCommand()) may also be usefull to achieve advanced tasks such as controlling transitions between phases of a simulation, collecting and processing results.
+The interactive mode aims primarily at inspecting the simulation after some MPI execution for debugging.
+However, functions shown here (especially `sendCommand`) may also be usefull to achieve advanced tasks such as controlling transitions between phases of a simulation, collecting and processing results.
 The first two flavors may not be used very often in practice, however understanding them is a good way to understand what happens behind the scene.

 **Explicit initialization from python prompt**